 So laments the title track of Welsh rockers Budgie‘s 2006 album “You’re All Living in Cuckooland”.
 Unless you’ve lived under a heavy rock for most of the 21st century, it’s impossible to escape the almost constant media coverage of radical Islamist atrocities, fed sadly by real life events.
-Enormous demographic changes have been occurring on the streets of Australian cities as political parties of all persuasions have limp-wristedly opened the nation’s borders to pretty much anyone including huge numbers of refugees, many from the largely troubled Muslim countries of the world.
+Enormous demographic changes have been occurring on the streets of Australian cities as political parties of all persuasions have limp-wristedly opened the nation’s borders to pretty much anyone including huge numbers of immigrants and refugees, many from the largely troubled Muslim countries of the world.
 We’ve been asked why we include data about religion, amongst other characteristics in our data products.
 It’s because our customers have asked for them – we’re client driven.
 We already looked at the three largest faith groups, also the rapid rise in Chinese migrants.
 We’re now going to look in more detail at how two religious groups have fared over the period – Muslims and Jews.

 Many Muslim refugees are initially resettled in regional Australia.
 While some stay there and establish new lives, it seems that the bush telegraph soon spirits many to the expanding city suburbs where migrants identifying themselves primarily by the faith imposed on them by their countries of birth, congregate.
 It’s the same pattern experienced in Europe during the post world war 2 “collective post-colonial guilt” waves of mass immigration.
 France guiltily gave refuge to the Islamic populations of its former north African colonies, England did the same for it’s “Indian Empire” – effectively what is now Pakistan.
 There, and increasingly in other parts of Europe where the European Union allows free passage across borders, large areas of established cities and towns are now entirely Islamic in character and the indigenous populations have been effectively driven out.
 Here’s a map for New South Wales.